docker/cli/docs/reference/commandline/builder_prune.md

 ## Description

-First, when the `BuildKit` garbage collector is enabled it runs periodically in the background and follows an ordered list of policies.
-Each policy is a prune operation so the order matters.
-But pruning can also be done manually with `docker builder prune` with is respective prune inputs to remove build cache.
+When the Garbage collector in the buildkit daemon configuration is enabled it runs in the background periodically which it follows an ordered list of policies, policies which are prune operations, so the order matters.
+Pruning can be done and tested manually in the cli with `docker builder prune` command, we are going to look at how pruning helps with build caches including different inputs to configure our prune.

 # builder prune